 Integrate with Social Media

 Your customers spend a lot of time on social media, so selling and advertising there is important.
 With your social media accounts connected, you can boost sales without spending much.
 Shopify allows you to sell on Facebook, Instagram, Pinterest, and more.
 Put a “Buy,” button on each Facebook ad to boost sales and make social media followers into paying customers.

 Want more from your social media integration?
 An app like Brainity enables you to bring more traffic to your ecommerce store and turn more of that traffic into sales with targeted Facebook and Instagram marketing.

-Shopify features a good dashboard to give you practical, real-time updates:
+Shopify features a good dashboard to give you practical, real-time updates on your traffic and sales, including:

 - Total sales, including point of sale and online store income